top of page

 ”Wirrwarr“ denotes a confusing situation that is so muddled that it is difficult to disentangle.
 The word is related to the German adjective “verwirrt” which simply translates as confused.

-“Verrückt“ comes from the German word “verrücken”, which means to move an object like piece of furniture from one place to another.
+“Verrückt“ comes from the German word “verrücken” which means to move an object like a piece of furniture from one place to another.
 So if something is verrück in its literal sense it is no longer in the right place.
 Over time, the word was then applied to people and situations and is nowadays used and best translated as crazy”, “mad”, “deranged”.
 Its usage is very context-dependent, though, and not exclusively negative.
 It can also be used to refer to someone or something as being out of the ordinary.
-Herin lies the beauty of the word.
+Herein lies the beauty of the word.

 “Schnappsidee“-quite literally an idea borne out of Schnapps- is a plan that appears brilliant when intoxicated and under the influence of the said drink, but utter nonsense when sober 😉.